DFE-Digital/find-a-tuition-partner/docs/runbooks/import-tuition-partner-data.md

 ### Cloud (GOV.UK PaaS) deployment

+The following steps should be run from a command prompt or your terminal of choice.

+1. Ensure that you have built the latest web assests by changing to the `UI` directory and running `npm install` followed by `npm run build`
-1. Log into GOV.UK PaaS `cf login -a api.london.cloud.service.gov.uk -u USERNAME` and select the destination space
+Log into GOV.UK PaaS `cf login -a api.london.cloud.service.gov.uk -u USERNAME` and select the destination space
 2. Confirm the database backing service is present and available with by running `cf service national-tutoring-postgres-db`
 3. If the database has not yet been created, provision a new instance with a command similar to `cf create-service postgres small-13 national-tutoring-postgres-db`
-4. Change to the `DataImporter` project folder
-5. Run `cf push`
+4. Run `cf push --strategy rolling` to deploy the app and the updated data files
+5. Run `cf run-task national-tutoring --command "exec /home/vcap/deps/0/dotnet_publish/UI import" --name national-tutoring-data-import` to run both the migrations and update the Tuition Partner data